exastencil/existential/MODLIST.md

 ### Bookshelf by DarkhaxDev
 Dependency for Enchantment Descriptions

+### Caelus API by The TheIllusiveC4
+Dependency for Curious Elytra.

 ### Cloth Config API by shedaniel
 Used by default to configure Forge mods.

+### Selene Lib by MehVahdJukaar
+Dependency for Supplementaries